Fitbit/ossapps/README.md

 * [Minimalist Clock Face](https://github.com/OSSClockApps/MinimalistClockFace) by Lukas Panni - A very simple clock face
 * [MinimalistStats](https://github.com/OSSClockApps/MinimalStatsClockface) by Lukas Panni - Minimalist design combined with activity stats.
 * [Mock Hermes Watch](https://github.com/sakebook/mock-hermes-watch) by sakebook - Fitbit Clock Face like a Apple Watch Hermès
+* [Modern Cold Park](https://github.com/cgguardian/cold_park) by Chris Merpaw - simple clock face with a rainy and cold feel to it.
  * [Moment](https://github.com/gurumukhi/fitbit-momet-app) by Ram - Fitbit ClockFace showing live count of seconds lived so far - to inspire 'living in moment'.
 * [MStyleDigital](https://github.com/mihaibabusca/FitbitOS-MPowerClockface) by Mihai Babusca - Simple digital watchface (uses basic UI elements: image, label, rect).
 * [MyDyslexic2Clocks](https://github.com/JeremyJeanson/MyDyslexic2Clocks) By Jérémy Jeanson - A really simple clock for Fitbit OS with 2 hours.
 You can select the seconde clock time zone from settings.
 It use a font designed to make life easier for dyslexic people.
 * [MyDyslexicAircraft](https://github.com/JeremyJeanson/MyDyslexicAircraft) By Jérémy Jeanson - A fun and inclusive clock (work made for color blind, low vision and dyslexic).
 It use a font designed to make life easier for dyslexic people.
-It include digital and analog clock, stats, cylcle views.
+It include digital and analog clock, stats, cycle views.
 * [MyDyslexicArcs](https://github.com/JeremyJeanson/MyDyslexicArcs) By Jérémy Jeanson - A fun and inclusive clock (work made for color blind, low vision and dyslexic).
 It use a font designed to make life easier for dyslexic people.
 * [MyDyslexicBars](https://github.com/JeremyJeanson/MyDyslexicBars) By Jérémy Jeanson - A fun and inclusive clock (work made for color blind, low vision and dyslexic).
 It use a font designed to make life easier for dyslexic people.
 * [MyDyslexicBigArcs](https://github.com/JeremyJeanson/MyDyslexicBigArcs) By Jérémy Jeanson - A really simple and fun clock that use a font designed to make life easier for dyslexic people.
 It include arcs, counters, cylcle views.